kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 secondary data.
 Raw data may not be changed once they have been made digitally available.</strong></p>
 </blockquote></td>
-<td>FSS guidelines do not require the data to be de-identified, as
+<td>FSS Archiving Guidelines do not require the data to be
-outlined above, but otherwise this is included.</td>
+pseudonymized, as outlined above, but otherwise this is included.</td>
 </tr>
 <tr class="odd">
 <td><blockquote>